 If you are dealing with two different types of floor coverings, a transition strip is required.

 - Greater Visibility: Most homeowners think they want invisible transitions.
-But visible transitions are actually safer because the person walking toward them can see and anticipate the change in elevation better.
+But visible transitions are safer because the person walking toward them can see and anticipate the change in elevation better.

 - Materials: Transitions are not just those "clacky" aluminum strips anymore.
 You can purchase genuine hardwood transitions, even if the floors you are connecting are not wood.
 For laminate flooring, you can purchase transitions that look just like your laminate.

 01 of 07

-What It Is: Transition strip that joins low-pile carpet to ceramic tile floor.
+What It Is: Transition strip that joins low-pile carpet to the ceramic tile floor.